thewebfriends/wheelie-slack-app/README.md

-# Wheelie for XOXO
+# Web Friends Wheelie

 This is an adapation of [WeAllJS](http://wealljs.org)'s [Wheelie Slack app](https://github.com/WeAllJS/wheelie-slack-app).

-The /mods command replaces /admin to keep in line with XOXO's terminology, and the bot's text has been updated for how XOXO's Slack instance uses private channels.
-XOXO does not use the signup part of the bot.
+The /mods command replaces /admin, and the bot's text has been updated for how we use private channels.

 The original README is below: